strimzi/proposals/087-adopt-connect-health-endpoint.md

 Additionally, it uses the configured readiness probe to know when a container is ready to start accepting traffic.

 A Kafka Connect health check HTTP endpoint is available since Kafka 3.9.0 release ([KIP-1017](https://cwiki.apache.org/confluence/display/KAFKA/KIP-1017%3A+Health+check+endpoint+for+Kafka+Connect)).
-This proposal describes a possible approach for adopting the health check endpoint for Kafka Connect and Mirror Maker 2 components.
+This proposal describes a possible approach for adopting the health check endpoint for Kafka Connect and MirrorMaker 2 components.

 ## Current situation